-Russian budget deficit 88% of full year plan by February, on course to miss MinFin’s 2% of GDP target
+Russian budget deficit 88% of full-year plan by February, on course to miss MinFin’s 2% of GDP target

 Russia's reserves in yuan, gold and euros are enough to cover a budget deficit of 3% of GDP over the next three years, according to Bloomberg Economics.

-The Ministry of Finance sold yuan in January amid falling oil and gas revenues and continued to do so in February and March.
-However, by summer, sales may decline or even be replaced by purchases.
-In February, the Ministry of Finance sold 12 tons of gold from the NWF, with sales together with the Chinese yuan amounting to RUB131.7 billions.
-Despite this, a reduction in spending to meet the planned RUB29.1 trillions for the remaining 10 months is unlikely.
+The Ministry of Finance sold yuan in January amid falling oil and gas revenues, and continued to do so in February and March.
+However, by summer sales may decline or even be replaced by purchases.
+In February, the Ministry of Finance sold 12 tonnes of gold from the NWF, with sales together with the Chinese yuan amounting to RUB131.7bn.
+Despite this, a reduction in spending to meet the planned RUB29.1 trillion for the remaining 10 months is unlikely.

 An unexpected surge in public spending and private investment cushioned Russia’s economy from the widely expected sharp economic fall in 2022, government statistics released this week show. ... more